ortizjavier10/e-commerce-backend/README.md

 ## License
-Team Profile Generator is licensed under the MIT License.
+E-commerce backend is licensed under the MIT License.

 ## Questions
 If you have any question please check out my GitHub https://github.com/ortizjavier10 or email me at ortiz.javier10@gmail.com .